-$u([\mathcal{T}]^{virt}.e(K_1).e(K_0)^{-1}) = [\mathcal{S}]^{virt}$
+$u([\mathcal{T}]^{virt}.Eu(K_1).Eu(K_0)^{-1}) = [\mathcal{S}]^{virt}$

-Remark 1.9.
-If we let the Euler class of the virtual normal bundle be defined by $e(K_1)^{-1} \cdot e(K_0)$ we recover the main result in [GP] proven there by other means.
+Remark 1.10.
+If we let the Euler class of the virtual normal bundle be defined by $Eu(K_1)^{-1}$. $Eu(K_0)$ we recover the main result in [GP] proven there by other means.
 Observe that the use of dg-stacks and Riemann-Roch simplifies the proof considerably.
-Moreover the formula in (1.1.6) seems to be not known before.
+Moreover the formula in (1.1.3) and (1.1.6) seems to be not known before.

 Acknowledgments.
-We would like to thank Dan Edidin, Bertrand Toen and Angelo Vistoli on several discussions over the years on algebraic stacks.
+We would like to thank Bertrand Toen and Angelo Vistoli on several discussions over the years on algebraic stacks.
 As one can see a key role is played by the push-forward formula in Proposition 3.2 originally proved by Vistoli in the context of intersection theory on algebraic stacks: see [Vi-1].
-The relevance of dg-stacks and the possibility of defining pushforward and other formulae for the virtual fundamental classes using Riemann-Roch theorems on stacks, became clear to the author at the MSRI program on algebraic stacks in 2001 and especially during many conversations with Bertrand Toen while they were both supported by the MSRI.
+The relevance of dg-stacks and the possibility of defining push-forward and other formulae for the virtual fundamental classes using Riemann-Roch theorems on stacks, became clear to the author at the MSRI program on algebraic stacks in 2001 and especially during many conversations with Bertrand Toen while they were both supported by the MSRI.

 After this paper was written up, we learned from David Cox that an alternate solution of the conjecture of Cox, Katz and Lee appears in the recent paper [KKP].
 However, as one can see, there are several important differences in the proofs.
-The most important of course is that we prove an analogue of this formula for virtual structure sheaves first as a corollary to our more general push-forward formulae in Theorem 4.9 and Theorem 1.4, making use of standard methods from K-theory and deformation to the normal cone.
+The most important of course is that we prove an analogue of this formula for virtual structure sheaves first as a corollary to our more general push-forward formula in Theorem 4.9, making use of methods from K-theory and deformation to the normal cone.
 The conjectured formula of virtual fundamental classes then follows by applying our Riemann-Roch to the formula at the level of virtual structure sheaves.
 Another difference that seems worth mentioning is that our formula holds in all possible homology theories defined with respect to the complexes $\Gamma^h()$ satisfying the basic hypotheses in [J-5] section 3.
+Moreover, the formulae in (1.1.3) and (1.1.6) seem to be not known before.

 1.1.7.
 Basic frame work.
-We will adopt the terminology and conventions from [J-6] throughout the paper.
+We will adopt the terminology and conventions from [J-5] throughout the paper.
 For the sake of completeness we will recall these here.
+We will adopt the following terminology throughout the paper.
 Let S denote an excellent Noetherian separated scheme which will serve as the base scheme.
 All objects we consider will be locally finitely presented over S, and locally Noetherian.
 In particular, all objects we consider are locally quasi-compact.
 However, our results are valid, for the most part only for objects that are finitely presented over the base scheme S or for disjoint unions of such objects.
-Since we consider mostly dg-stacks, G-theory and K-theory will always mean the theory associated to the dg-stack as in the appendix. i.e. If S is an algebraic stack provided with a dg-structure sheaf A and an action by a smooth group scheme G, we will let $\mathbf{G}(S, A, G)$ ($\mathbf{K}(S, A, G)$, respectively) denote the G-theory spectrum (the K-theory spectrum, respectively) of the category of coherent G-equivariant A-modules on S, (perfect G-equivariant A-modules, respectively) as defined in Definition 5.2.
+Since we consider mostly dg-stacks, G-theory and K-theory will always mean the theory associated to the dg-stack as in appendix A. i.e. If S is an algebraic stack provided with a dg-structure sheaf \mathcal{A} and an action by a smooth group scheme G, we will let $\mathbf{G}(\mathcal{S}, \mathcal{A}, G)$ ($\mathbf{K}(\mathcal{S}, \mathcal{A}, G)$, respectively) denote the G-theory spectrum (the K-theory spectrum, respectively) of the category of coherent G-equivariant \mathcal{A} -modules on \mathcal{S} , (perfect G-equivariant \mathcal{A} -modules, respectively) as defined in Definition 6.2.